sjtamme/sf-parking-meters/README.md

 * Used Leaflet.markercluster plugin
 * Committed work along the way

-**NOTES: Although I did do these processes for files, they are not the files I ended up using in the map.
-I was unable to get the coordinated viz to work with the orginial files.
+**NOTES: Although I did do these processes for files throughout my workflow, they are not the files I ended up using in the map.
+I was unable to get the coordinated viz to work with the original files.

 ## Commands used in Command Line:
 * cd - change directory